cssinjs/jss/docs/json-api.md

 # JSON API for declaring Style Sheets

 JSS is designed to stay as close as possible to the CSS syntax, however there are some exceptions.
-JSS uses a plugins based architecture, so some of the syntax is added by plugins from the core package and some are added by optional plugins, which you can [setup](./setup.md).
+JSS uses a plugin-based architecture, so some of the syntax is added by plugins from the core package and others by optional plugins, which you can [setup](./setup.md).

 ## Basic syntax